Sunday 3 February 2013

 Startles it, and it slides through my fingers

-And I am back to second guessing myself, feeling guilty for not being above it all.
+And I am back to second guessing myself, feeling guilty for

 Telling myself I shouldn’t hurt